 What Is a Trauma Response?

 A trauma response is a natural biological reaction that happens after a traumatic event.
 When you experience a traumatic event, your body goes into a fight-or-flight response.
 Your body produces high levels of adrenaline and cortisol.
+Too much adrenaline and cortisol can have negative effects such as:- Increased heart rate

 - Elevated blood pressure